Transactions

 Matching Transactions to Bills

-When you pay a vendor bill with a card, Topkey records two things: the bill (what you owed) and the card transaction (how you paid).
-Matching links these two records together so the bill is marked paid, the transaction inherits the bill's property and GL splits, and your accounting integration receives only one entry instead of two.
+When you pay a bill using a card, Topkey records two related pieces of information: the bill (what you owed the vendor) and the card transaction (how you paid).
+Matching links these two records together so the expense appears only once in your reports and is pushed to your accounting system as a single entry.

 Why Matching Matters